Saldubatech/ibk-automation/docs/source/user_guide.rst

     -db, --database TEXT   Path to the database to use --missing-output TEXT  Path to the output for missing contracts, it must be a *.csv file
-    --movement-input TEXT  Path to the input file of movements, it must be a *.csv file
     --movement-sheet TEXT  If the input is a xlsx file with more than one sheet, the name of the sheet with the Movements --help                 Show this message and exit.